adambard/learnxinyminutes-docs/m.html.markdown

 With an argument: execute a block of code & add a level to the stack.

 ```
-d ^routine    ;run a routine from the begining.
+d ^routine    ;run a routine from the beginning.
 ;             ;routines are identified by a caret.
 d tag         ;run a tag in the current routine
 d tag^routine ;run a tag in different routine